ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 > For deformation mapping, it is best to minimize the perpendicular baseline whenever possible, but there may be tradeoffs in terms of finding suitable temporal baselines.
 In most cases, however, pairs selected for deformation mapping will have perpendicular baselines *much* smaller than the critical baseline.

 ------
+## InSAR Workflow

+The InSAR workflow used in HyP3 was developed by ASF using GAMMA software.
+The steps include pre-processing steps, interferogram preparation, and product creation.
+Once these steps are performed, an output product package will be created.
+See [product packaging](#product-packaging) for details on the individual files in the package.

+### Pre-Processing

+Pre-processing steps prepare the SAR images to be used in interferometry.
+The pre-processing steps include image selection, ingest (including calibration), creation of a suitable DEM, and calculation of the burst overlap.

+#### Select an InSAR Pair
+Although it is possible to start from RAW data, Sentinel-1 InSAR processing is typically done using [Interferometric Wide swath Single Look Complex](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/acquisition-modes/interferometric-wide-swath "Link to ESA IW SLC description") (IW SLC) data as the input.
+This means that the data has been formed into an image through SAR processing, but has not been multi-looked.

+The SLC pair is [defined by the user](#ordering-on-demand-insar-products), either through the Vertex interface, or using the HyP3 API or SDK.

 #### Ingest SLC data into GAMMA format